Virgin Islands Creole

 Virgin Islands Creole, or Virgin Islands Creole English, is an English-based creole consisting of several varieties spoken in the Virgin Islands and the nearby SSS islands of Saba, Saint Martin and Sint Eustatius, where it is known as Saban English, Saint Martin English, and Statian English, respectively.

-The term "Virgin Islands Creole" is formal terminology used by scholars and academics, and is rarely used in everyday speech.
-Informally, the creole is known by the term dialect, as the creole is often perceived by locals as a dialect variety of English instead of an English creole language.
-However, academic sociohistorical and linguistic research suggests that it is in fact an English creole language.
+The term "Virgin Islands Creole" is formal terminology used by scholars and academics, and rarely used in everyday speech.
+Informally, the creole is known as a dialect, as many locals perceive the creole as a dialect of English, not an English creole language.
+But academic sociohistorical and linguistic research suggests that it is in fact an English creole language.

-Because there are several varieties of Virgin Islands Creole, it is also colloquially known by the specific island on which it is spoken: Crucian dialect, Thomian dialect, Tortolian dialect, Saban dialect, Saint Martin dialect, Statian dialect.
+Because there are several varieties of Virgin Islands Creole, it is also colloquially known by the specific island on which it is spoken: Crucian dialect, Thomian dialect, Tortolian dialect or Tolan dialect, Saban dialect, Saint Martin dialect, Statian dialect.